-Late last year I wrote a post called “4 pieces of advice I would give my 40lb heavier self”.
-In that post I shared some wisdom I thought would help someone who is just starting out on his or her weight loss journey.
+A few years ago I wrote a post called “4 pieces of advice I would give my 40lb heavier self”.
+In that post I shared some wisdom I thought would help someone who’s just starting out on his or her weight loss journey.
 It focuses a lot on the mental aspect of weight loss and could help if you struggle wrapping your head around the process.

-Whenever I share that post on FB I get a huge response from all of you.
+Whenever I share that post on FB I get a huge response from readers.
 It amazes me how alike we all are in our journey and struggles.
 Knowing that my experience and words can make a difference for some of you keeps me going.

 The lesson here is over time it’s easy to get lazy, comfortable, and forget the effect these foods can have on the waistline.
-But if you change your habits it is possible to enjoy these foods in moderation and they won’t completely roadblock your weight loss efforts.
+But if you change your habits it’s possible to enjoy these foods in moderation and they won’t completely roadblock your weight loss efforts.

-At the end of the day I think it is just important to be aware.
+At the end of the day I think it’s just important to be aware.
 Know what your food vices are.
 This way, you can make room for guilty pleasures without the naughty foods taking over.

 Since starting my blog everyone thinks I have it all figured out and live this perfect “clean eating exercise every day” lifestyle.
 I wish.
 If I did my weight would be going down each week instead of up or staying the same. #keepingitreal